codesinger/shu/doc/shu-manual.md

 for you.  *shu-cunsplit* can undo the split.  *shu-creplace* can in one operation, replace a split line with a different string constant.

-### Toggle back and forth between files ###

-If you are editing a C or C++ file and wish to switch to its associated header file, *shu-hother* will switch to the header file.  *shu-cother* will switch back to the original C or C++ file.  *shu-tother* will switch to the associated unit test file that ends in "1.cpp.""

 ## List of functions by alias name ##